oscimp/oscimpDigital/doc/IP/axi_to_dac.md

 ![axi_to_dac_sync](figures/axi_to_dac_sync.svg)

-__Figure2__: axi_to_dac configured with synchronous channels. dataA is slave of dataB, so internal register is updated as soon as register is written, but output is updated at the same time dataB is updated.
+__Figure2__: axi_to_dac configured with synchronous channels. dataA is slave of dataB, so internal registers are updated as soon as each register is written, but the output is updated at the same time than dataB is updated.

 ## IP